 This metabolism of lactulose causes acidification (lower pH) and increase of osmotic pressure inside colon.
-This further draws water from other part of body to colon promoting peristalsis, softening of stool and fermentative diarrhea.
+This further draws water from other part of the body to colon promoting peristalsis, softening of stool and fermentative diarrhea.
 Thus causing the evacuation of bowel.

 Composition of Looz syrup: 10 gm of Salt Lactulose

 Looz syrup is used to soften stool and treat constipation.
 It is also used in liver diseases to reduce ammonia that can be build up in blood.

 Looz syrup dose in adults is 15-30 ml daily as a single dose or in 2 divided doses which can be gradually adjust according to response.
 The side-effects of this medicine is diarrhea, gas, bloating, and cramps.

 Note: This medicine should not be used in person suffering from galactosaemia, intestinal obstruction, and low galactose diet (Diet with low or no milk product).